Moesif/moesif-symfony1.4/README.md

 #### __`identifyUserId`__
 Type: `($request, $response) => String`
 Optional, a function that takes a $request and $response and return a string for userId.
-Moesif automatically obtains end userId, In case you use a non standard way of injecting user into $request or want to override userId, you can do so with identifyUserId.
+This enables Moesif to attribute API requests to individual unique users so you can understand who calling your API.
+This can be used simultaneously with `identifyCompanyId` to track both individual customers and also the companies they are a part of.

 #### __`identifyCompanyId`__
 Type: `($request, $response) => String`
 Optional, a function that takes a $request and $response and return a string for companyId.
+If your business is B2B, this enables Moesif to attribute API requests to specific companies or organizations so you can understand which accounts are calling your API.
+This can be used simultaneously with `identifyUserId` to track both individual customers and the companies their a part of.

 #### __`identifySessionToken`__
 Type: `($request, $response) => String`
-Optional, a function that takes a $request and $response and return a string for sessionId.
-Moesif automatically sessionizes by processing at your data, but you can override this via identifySessionId if you're not happy with the results.
+Optional, a function that takes a $request and $response and return a string for session token/auth token.
+Moesif automatically sessionizes by processing your API data, but you can override this via identifySessionId if you're not happy with the results.

 #### __`maskRequestHeaders`__
 Type: `$headers => $headers`